How to apply and submit required documents.

 Help your students stay on track for enrollment.

 - Oct.
 2: Housing Application opens

 - June: New Student Orientation

-- Jun.
-1: First-time freshmen must be admitted by June 1 to qualify for merit scholarships.
+- June 1: Students must be admitted by June 1 to qualify for merit scholarships.
 Test scores and GPA information submitted for already admitted students is not automatically applied to merit.